 In March 2020, the Campaign for Southern Equality launched the COVID-19 Rapid Response Grant Program to address the immediate needs of LGBTQ people in the South, with an emphasis on BIPOC, TGNC people, people with low incomes, and those in rural areas.

-Since then we’ve opened up $270,000 in rapid response funding, including a round which is currently open.
+Since then we’ve opened up more than $285,000 in rapid response funding.

 The funds are administered through the Southern Equality Fund, our trust-based grassroots grant-making program.